Quick Links to Applications & Additional Information:

 For a report of Chico businesses with current business licences, click this link.

-Prior to operating a business within the City of Chico, all new business owners must complete a Business License Tax Application.
-The application along with the appropriate payment can be returned to the City of Chico's Finance Department at 411 Main Street or via mail at P.O.
-Box 3420, Chico, CA 95927-3420.
+Prior to operating a business within the City of Chico, all new business owners must apply for a business license.
+See link above.
 For questions regarding the Business License application, please contact the Finance Department at (530) 879-7320.

 If you have a Home-Based business, your Business License cannot be issued until a Home Occupation Permit Application has been reviewed, as described below.